-Because deep learning models have many parameters, training is time-consuming.
-Various techniques aim to deal with this issue.
-Hemantha et al. modified the back-propagation neural network by arranging layers in a circular way that the output can access the parameters of input and hidden layers \cite{Hemanth2018}.
-This modification reduced the convergence time by around 20\% compared to the back-propagation neural network without modification.
-Jirayucharoensak et al. used principal component analysis for dimension reduction to lower computation cost. \cite{Jirayucharoensak2014}.
+Besides the two commonly used datasets (i.e., SEED and DEAP), Serap Aydın used affective video clips to induce nine emotional states (fear, anger, happiness, sadness, amusement, surprise, excitement, calmness, and disgust) and investigated gender effect on emotion recognition \cite{aydin_deep_2020}.
+This paper revealed that emotion is more affected by individual experience than gender.
+Zhu et al. designed an experiment to explored the emotion in the scenario of two-person interaction.
+In their experiment, two person need to rate their emotions induced by the same piciture one by one.
+They extracted the intra-brain and inter-brain phase synchronization features from emotional EEG signals and applied a CNN model to evaluate \cite{zhu_eeg-based_2020}.
+As we know, deep learning needs parameter tuning and it is time-consuming.
+To mitigate this problem, various strategies were proposed.
+Hemantha et al. modified the back-propagation neural network by arranging layers in a circular manner that the output can access the parameters of the input and hidden layers \cite{Hemanth2018}.
+This modification reduced convergence time by around 20\%.
+Jirayucharoensak et al. used principal component analysis for dimension reduction to lower computation cost \cite{Jirayucharoensak2014}.
 Gao et al. utilized gradient priority particle swarm optimization to optimize parameters of a CNN model \cite{Gao2020}.